wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

    Make sure to use your own paths for the executable, the pipeline, and the configuration files.

+   Ensure that Wazuh server RESTful API port (55000) is open on your Wazuh server.
+To verify that the necessary ports for Wazuh component communication are open, refer to the list of :ref:`required ports <default_ports>`.

 #.
 After confirming that the configuration loads correctly without errors, cancel the command and run Logstash as a service.
 This way Logstash is not dependent on the lifecycle of the terminal it's running on.
-You can now enable and run Logstash as service:
+You can now enable and run Logstash as a service:

    .. code-block:: console